Vinery Stud Stakes

 The Vinery Stud Stakes, registered as the Storm Queen Stakes, is an Australian Turf Club Group 1 Thoroughbred horse race for three-year-old fillies at set weights run over a distance of 2,000 metres at Rosehill Gardens Racecourse, Sydney, Australia.
-Total prizemoney is A$500,000.

 History

 The race was named in honour of Storm Queen, the winner of the 1966 Golden Slipper Stakes.
 The race is the main lead-up race for the Australian Oaks.